 Constructed with pine, BisonBord and vibrant fabric, with a canopy in complementary colours draped around to complete the look, this stunning wraparound headboard will instantly dress up a bedroom.

 A headboard can add sophistication to any plain bedroom.
 This simple slatted design took less than half a day to complete and cost less than R100.

 Heavy bifold doors with a sturdy track move effortlessly away from the centre of a closet to give you a full picture of the contents inside.
-Replacing those hollow-core builder's specials with a pair of weighty solid folders isn't a huge deal; the whole assembly and installation will take you a mere Saturday afternoon.

 Hang long curtain panels around your bed to create a romantic and inviting spot to snuggle into!

 This feature shows just how easy it is to give a plain bedroom a stunning transformation on a limited budget, and with just a little DIY expertise!